huangli712/ACFlow/docs/src/examples/sigma.md

 setup_param(B, S)
 ```

-It is quite easy to start the analytical continuation calculation.
+It is quite easy to start the analytic continuation calculation.
 Just call the `solve()` function and pass the grid, input data, and error bar data to it.
 The return values of this function call are real frequency mesh, spectral density, and reconstructed Matsubara self-energy function.

 ```julia
 # Call the solver